shepai/pose-to-biped/README.md

 pip install osqp
 pip install mediapipe
 ```
 Be aware that pin-pink works better on Linux, we have not been able to get this running on Windows.
-This library is only needed for initial kinemtics work.
+This library is needed kinemtics work.

 You will also need the xml files from <a href="https://github.com/google-deepmind/mujoco_menagerie/tree/main">here </a> or urdf files <a href="https://github.com/unitreerobotics/unitree_ros/tree/master">here</a>.
 The xml h1 file within the xml repo was edited to include hand joints.
 Replace the repo once with our edited xml <a href="https://github.com/shepai/pose-to-biped/blob/main/Robots/h1.xml">here</a>